thesse1/webmethods-api-gateway-staging/README.md

 }
 ```

 This example features the Postman Echo API (https://learning.postman.com/docs/developer/echo-api/) which is often used for demonstrating API Management features.
 For each request type (POST, GET, DELETE), it extracts the header, query and path parameters and the request body from the request and echoes them back in the response payload.
 The API is using the PostmanEcho_Routing_Alias endpoint alias configured for routing API requests to the native PostmanEcho API at https://postman-echo.com.
-This API and all other instances of the PostmanEcho API are assigned to the External API group, so they can be deployed on DEV-EXT, STAGE-EXT and PROD-EXT.
+This API and all other instances of the PostmanEcho API are assigned to the External API group, so they can be deployed on DEV_EXT, STAGE_EXT and PROD_EXT.

 ### postman-mocking